kcsession/sample_repo/README.md

 # sample_repo
-Sample repository for best practices on git.
+Sample repository for best practices on git (DBX).